AlexKhymenko/ngx-permissions/README.md

       }
     }
 ];
-@NgModule({
-  imports: [
-    RouterModule.forRoot(appRoutes)
-  ],
-  exports: [
-    RouterModule
-  ]
-})
-,
 ```

-So whenever we try access state with param `isEditable` set to true additional check for permission `canEdit` will be made.
-Otherwise only `canRead` will be required.
+So whenever we try access state with param `id = 42` set to true additional check for permission `manager and utils` will be made.
+Otherwise only `ADMIN` will be required.

 > :fire: **Important**
-> Notice that function require to always return array of roles/permissions in order to work properly.
+> Notice that function require to always return array or string of roles/permissions in order to work properly.

 Property redirectTo
 ----------------------------